Safest Teeth Whiteners

 The sugar alcohol also stops the growth of bacteria in the mouth by increasing saliva production.
 These combined effects give xylitol the ability to prevent dental caries.2,5

-What makes xylitol unique from other polyols is that it offers long-term protection against tooth decay.
+Xylitol is unique from other polyols because it offers long-term protection against tooth decay.

 Clinical researchers investigated people who used xylitol chewing gums for 2 to 3 years.
 A follow-up was conducted several years later.
 They found that xylitol continued to protect against dental caries even though participants stopped chewing gum a few years earlier.7